jlinoff/pam/PROPOSAL.md

 reports what has been claimed, and flags an entry that a shot has since started capturing.

-**Now reports zero**, so it is ready to become a `lint` prerequisite.
-That was the condition set when it was written: a gate that fails for known reasons is one you learn to ignore.
+**Wired into `lint`**, which makes it a prerequisite of `unit-test` and `e2e-test` as well.
+The condition set when it was written — that a gate failing for known reasons is one you learn to ignore — was met once the backlog cleared and it reported zero.

+Documentation is part of the build rather than something checked afterwards.
+A broken anchor or a stale image reference is invisible in a Markdown preview and in the rendered help page, so nothing else would ever notice; `make test` now does.

 ### A pre-existing race, surfaced by the reload cycle